Possible superconductivity with Bogoliubov Fermi surface in lightly doped Kagome U(1) spin liquid

-{\bf Singlet pairing with finite FS:} The singlet pairing with full Bogoliubov FS obtained here is distinct from conventional superconductors.
+{\bf Singlet pairing with finite FS:} The singlet pairing with Bogoliubov FS obtained here is distinct from conventional superconductors.
 To reveal the physical properties of this intriguing pairing state relevant to experiments, we shall perform MF studies below toward the zero- and finite-temperature behaviors of the system represented by the optimized $H_{MF}$.
 Consequently, this pairing state is found to be very exotic.

-On the one hand, the breaking of the U(1)-gauge symmetry leads to finite superfluid density as expected (see SM\cite{SM} for details), which will bring about detectable Meissner effect.
-On the other hand, the presence of the full FS causes finite density of state (DOS) which, in combination with the singlet-pairing signature, makes this pairing state look like a normal FL in the aspects of low lying quasi-particle and spin excitations, as shown in Fig. 3 for the $\pi$-flux state.
-The situation for the $0$-flux state is similar.
+On one hand, the breaking of U(1)-gauge symmetry leads to finite superfluid density as expected (see SM\cite{SM} for details), which will result in detectable Meissner effect.
+On the other hand, the presence of the full FS causes finite density of state (DOS) which, in combination with the singlet-pairing signature, makes this pairing state look like a normal FL in the aspects of low lying quasi-particle and spin excitations, as shown in Fig. 3 for the gauge-rotated $\pi$-flux state.
 In the zero-temperature $dI/dV$ curve for the STM spectrum shown in Fig. 3(a), a finite zero-bias conductance appears caused by the finite DOS, in comparison with the U-shaped curve for the s-wave SC shown in the inset.
 Fig. 3(b) shows that the specific-heat $C_v\propto T$ at $T\to 0$, resembling the normal FL.
 Fig. 3(c) illustrates that the relaxation rate $1/T_1T$ of the nuclear magnetic resonance (NMR) saturates to a finite value at $T\to 0$, obeying a Korringa-law-like behavior for the FL, different from the $1/T_1T\to 0$ behavior for conventional fully-gapped ($\propto e^{-\Delta/T}$) or nodal ($\propto T^3$) SC.
 Fig. 3(d) exhibits that the NMR Knight-shift $K$ saturates to a finite value for $T \to 0$, independent of the orientation of the exerted magnetic field, similarly to the Pauli-susceptibility behavior for standard FL.
 This behavior is distinct from the $K\to 0$ behavior of conventional singlet SC with full or nodal gap or the obvious magnetic-field-orientation-dependence of $K$ for the triplet SC.
-The details of these MF studies are provided in the SM\cite{SM}.
-What's more, this PDW state can also feature interesting collective modes with emergent mass hierarchy\cite{Yao2020}.
+Although both the gauge-rotated $\pi$- or $0$- flux states exhibit BFS, the different doping dependences of the area enclosed by their FSs can be distinguished by the ARPES, which can also lead to different behaviors such as the doping dependence of $C_v/T$.
+Details of these MF studies are provided in the SM\cite{SM}.